Transition your business to solar and lock in an electric rate lower than the utility.

 Commercial solar power is not limited to corporate giants; installation prices have dropped by over 50% since 2015, and small businesses can easily attain solar installations that create significant savings.

 Furthermore, it is a great opportunity, here at the heart of our country’s transition to renewable energy, to distinguish your business from others by leading in sustainability.
-By investing for your company, you will also be investing in the well-being of future generations, and many Americans today are interested supporting businesses that give back.
+By investing for your company, you will also be investing in the well-being of future generations.
+Additionally, many Americans are interested in supporting businesses that give back.
 Studies have shown that consumers, especially younger generations, will support brands and business that share their values about sustainability, community, and building a greener future.

 ReVision is committed to supporting all businesses in the transition to a cleaner, solar-powered future.
 We have designed, installed, and expanded hundreds of commercial solar projects for businesses and organizations across New England.
 Our customers range from large manufacturing companies to family-run stores, from conservation centers to auto body shops.